iloveicedgreentea/GoWatchIt/readme.md

 You can configure this to only load BEQ profiles, or do everything else besides BEQ.
 It is up to you.

+> ℹ  If you are using MSO, make sure to use the BEQ friendly output export.
+If you have PEQ on your inputs, BEQ will overwrite them.
+If you have shared gain, make sure to disable master volume adjustment

 ### Docker Setup
 > ℹ  If you need help deploying with Docker, refer to the [Docker documentation](https://docs.docker.com/get-docker/).
 > ℹ  If you are using Jellyfin, read the Jellyfin specific instructions below